dglib/sysbench/README.md

 MySQL 5.7 Github repo: https://github.com/docker-library/mysql/blob/0590e4efd2b31ec794383f084d419dea9bc752c4/5.7/Dockerfile

 # Running Sysbench
 This version of sysbench runs as two containers that must be joined by a private network, or rather, a network that isolates these two containers.
 This allows you to run multiple instances for loading.
-However, the Dockerfile specifies that test will run for 1200 seconds; if you want it to run longer you'll need to edit it.
+However, the Dockerfile specifies that test will run for 1800 seconds (30min); if you want it to run longer you'll need to edit it.
 For this reason, the compose.yml file does work; however, 1 to 1 bindings do not as replicas.
 It will spin up 10 databases and attempt to spin up 10 sysbench instances and it did load my system - but it's just not clean.
 If you're skilled, I'll take any advice how to make this possible.

 ### Networking is important